How Much Renter's Insurance Should You Have?

 Renter’s insurance is something every renter should have.
-It is inexpensive, depending on the amount you take out and your area you will likely pay between ten to twenty dollars a month for the coverage.
+It is inexpensive, depending on the amount you take out and your area you will likely pay less than twenty dollars a month for the coverage.
 It will protect you from theft and loss from fire.

 Most people have been robbed or know someone who has been robbed.
 This policy will protect you from paying for everything out of cost.
 This is one of the items you should never cut from your budget.
 It will not take long to apply for a renter's insurance policy.
 It only takes one phone call to your insurance agent and you will be covered.